chickbuff/ComputerVision/README.md

 The trained model named keras_model.h5 is downloaded along with the labels (labels.txt) and pushed to the GitHub repository.

 **MILESTONE 3**

 Here, different functions are created to handle different tasks.

-The get_computer_choice function helps the computer to select a random choice from the 3 options available - Rock, Paper or Scissors
+The get_computer_choice function helps the computer to select a random choice from the 3 options available - Rock, Paper or Scissors.

 The get_user_choice asks for an input from the user.

 The get_winner functions does a comparison of inputs of the User and the Computer, and annouces a winner based on the rules of the game.

 The Play function actually plays the game.
 It calls the previous functions into play.